Joel Farabee Game Preview: Flyers vs. Red Wings

 Farabee Stats vs. the Red Wings

-- The Red Wings have given up 94 goals in total (3.2 per game), which ranks 20th in the NHL in goals allowed.
+- On defense, the Red Wings are conceding 104 total goals (3.2 per game) which ranks 21st in the NHL.

 |2023-2024 Season